JcDenis/dotclear/DC_NS_TODO.md

 - Convert plugins and themes into modules (also store and iconset)
 - Allow multiple path for themes (as for plugins)
 - Allow per blog path for plugins and themes
-- Use XML file for modules definition
 - Use virtual URLs for all resources
+- Use unique class for all datetime handling
 - Remove GLOBALS (no more global $core nor $core passed as argument)
 - Use singleton dotclear() instance accessible from every where
 - Use doxygen for code documentation (not complete)